chetanbg1/cbg-microservice/README.md

 In the example above, whenever a new instance of Microservice5 is launched, it registers with the naming server.
 When Microservice4 wants to talk to Microservice5, it asks the naming server - what are the available instances of Microservice5?

-challenges in microservices -
-    monitoring  / tracking
-    managing product realse
-    lot of teams need to cordinate together to deploy application as whole to get realse

 How microservices interact with each other --
 	Synchronous communication